FRESH SPIRULINA VS. DRIED POWDER

 Unlike seaweed, each individual Spirulina organism is only about as thick as 3-5 pieces of paper, but is packed with protein, minerals and anti-oxidants.

 Fresh Spirulina is completely unprocessed.
 After we filter the algae from the water, we gently press it to reduce the water content.
-The end result is a soft paste that needs to be refrigerated.
+The end result is a soft paste that needs to be refrigerated or can be frozen.

 To turn the algae into a dry powder, it needs to be dehydrated.
 Drying methods vary from farm to farm but spray-drying is one of the most common techniques.
 Many products contain additives to prevent the powder from clumping or - if the powder is pressed into pills - some form of glue.

-We Are The New Farmers' fresh Spirulina is still alive and contains enzymes our body needs to absorb nutrients.
+We Are The New Farmers' fresh Spirulina is still unprocessed and contains enzymes our body needs to absorb nutrients.

 Dried Spirulina (like powder and pills) is dead (often for months) and the nutrients are not readily available.